 Robyn Hyden is an ACPP organizer.
 She is a Pelham native and a graduate of Vanderbilt University, where she edited the Orbis student newspaper.
 Before joining the ACPP staff in 2013, she worked as an Americorps VISTA volunteer at the Alabama Poverty Project and directed development and communications at Urban Ministry in Birmingham.
 She works to expand ACPP's outreach and growth in north Alabama.

-Rebecca Jackson is an ACPP organizer.
+Rebecca Jackson is ACPP's communications and development associate.
 She is a Montgomery native who has a B.A. in political science from the University of Alabama and an M.P.A. from Auburn University at Montgomery.
 She came to ACPP in the spring of 2007 as a policy fellow and later joined the organizing team, with a focus on e-advocacy and voter engagement.

 Stan Johnson has been a contract organizer with ACPP since 1995.
 He has a B.A. from California State University, Fresno, and a master's degree in urban and regional planning from Alabama A&M University.
 Based in Birmingham, he works to expand ACPP's outreach and growth in north Alabama, including the Anniston, Birmingham and Huntsville areas.

 Shakita Jones is an ACPP organizer.
 She is a Montgomery native and a graduate of Troy University with a B.S. in social work.
 She has a master’s degree in public administration and a nonprofit management certification from Auburn University at Montgomery.
 Her experience as a social worker serving low-income HIV/AIDS patients and hospice clients led her to join the ACPP staff in 2008 to work for more humane state policies.
 She covers the central belt of counties across Alabama.